jr00ck/hide-wp-toolbar/readme.txt

 = I don't see any of the nice transitions when the toolbar hides or shows.
 Why not? =

-You most likely have a lousy browser, like Internet Explorer.
-This plugin uses nice CSS3 transitions that are supported in modern browsers, like [Chrome](http://google.com/chrome), [Firefox](http://firefox.com), and [Safari](http://apple.com/safari).
+You most likely have an outdated browser, like Internet Explorer 9 or below.
+This plugin uses nice CSS3 transitions that are supported in all modern browsers, like [Chrome](http://google.com/chrome), [Firefox](http://firefox.com), [Safari](http://apple.com/safari), [Internet Explorer 10+](http://windows.microsoft.com/en-us/internet-explorer/download-ie), and [Microsoft Edge](https://www.microsoft.com/en-us/windows/microsoft-edge).

-= I have the latest version of Internet Explorer.
-Isn't that "modern"? =

-No. See above.

 = Why don't you use jQuery UI for transitions instead?
-Then it would work in all browsers, right? =
+Then it would work on outdated browsers, right? =

 I could.
 But it would be wrong.